 Q: What areas do Alpha couriers cover for bottle delivery and sample pickup?

-A: Alpha couriers are dispatched daily and cover the following areas: Massachusetts, Connecticut, Rhode Island, Southern New Hampshire, Southern Maine (to Portland), New York City and surrounding areas including Long Island and Northern New Jersey.
+A: Alpha couriers are dispatched daily and cover the following areas: Massachusetts, Connecticut, Rhode Island, Southern New Hampshire, Maine, New York State, New Jersey, Pennsylvania, Washington, DC, Maryland, Delaware, Northern Virginia, and 100 mile radius of Cincinnati.

 Q: Can you pickup samples or drop off containers today?

 A: Alpha requests at least a 24 hour notice for all pickups and bottle orders - more time for large bottle orders.
 However, we will make every attempt to accommodate our clients' requests.

 A: The cost of analysis depends upon many factors including: sample matrix, extraction method, analytical method, turn-around time, deliverables, payment terms, etc. For cost estimates, please call or email us and an account representative will assist you in developing a list of fees based on your testing needs.